CoolBitX-Technology/coolwallet-sdk/packages/coin-ltc/README.md

 # CoolWallet Litecoin (LTC) SDK
 [![Version](https://img.shields.io/npm/v/@coolwallet/ltc)](https://www.npmjs.com/package/@coolwallet/ltc)

-Typescript library with support for the integration of Bitcoin for third party application, include the functionalities of generation of addresses and signed transactions.
+Typescript library with support for the integration of Litecoin for third party application, include the functionalities of generation of addresses and signed transactions.

 ## Install